The Best Accounting Tools for Remote Teams

 NetSuite

-The most commonly used ERP among scaling companies – VC-backed, PE-backed, and mid-market alike – NetSuite handles the full accounting function: general ledger, accounts payable, accounts receivable, revenue recognition, fixed assets, multi-entity consolidation, and financial reporting.
+NetSuite is the most commonly used ERP among scaling companies – VC-backed, PE-backed, and mid-market alike – handling the full accounting function: GL, AP, AR, revenue recognition, fixed assets, multi-entity consolidation, and financial reporting.
+Best for companies with $5M+ in revenue that have outgrown QuickBooks and need multi-entity support or robust reporting.

-What to assess in hiring: NetSuite proficiency ranges from basic journal entry and reconciliation to advanced multi-entity configuration, custom saved searches, and revenue recognition modules.
-For remote close support, assess whether the candidate has run a full close cycle in NetSuite – including how they handle inter-company transactions, accruals workflow, and period-end lock.
+NetSuite proficiency ranges from basic journal entry and reconciliation to advanced multi-entity configuration, custom saved searches, and revenue recognition modules.
+For remote close support, assess whether a candidate has run a full close cycle in NetSuite – including intercompany transactions, accruals workflow, and period-end lock.

 Sage Intacct

-Increasingly popular among nonprofits, healthcare, and services companies that need strong multi-entity and fund accounting capabilities, Sage Intacct is a cloud-based modular financial management and accounting software.
+Sage Intacct is Increasingly popular among nonprofits, healthcare, and services companies with strong multi-entity and fund accounting requirements.

 QuickBooks Desktop / Sage 100

-QB and Sage 100 are both legacy platforms still common at mid-market companies that haven't yet migrated to cloud ERPs.
-These are important for PE-backed middle market companies that may be running on legacy systems pre-transformation.
+These are legacy platforms still common at mid-market companies that haven't migrated to cloud ERPs – particularly relevant for PE-backed companies running on legacy systems pre-transformation.

 AP Automation